California:

 the control of the employer, then the employer may not charge rent in excess of the values listed herein.

-of sheepherders or goat herders employed under the provisions of the H -2A program of the federal Immigration and Nationality
+employers of sheepher ders or goat herders employed under the provisions of the H -2A program of the federal Immigration

 (1) Toilets (which may include portable toilets) and bathing facilities (which may include a portable facility).